 The AID11/RSID11 subfield contains the 11 least significant Bits of the AID or RSID of an associated STA or an unassociated STA respectively (#1194, #1608, #1771, #1785), expected to process the following NDP.

+The Tx Power/Offset subfield contains the Tx Power value or the Offset value, when used in Non-TB or TB Ranging measurement exchange respectively. (#3883)

+The Tx Power value indicates the combined average power per 20 MHz bandwidth referenced to the antenna connector, of all antennas used to transmit the following I2R NDP.
+The transmit power is reported with a resolution of 1 dB, with values in the range 0 to 60 representing –20 dBm to 40 dBm, respectively.
+Values above 60 are reserved. (#3883)

+The Offset value is between 0 and 63 and indicates the number of HE-LTF to skip when processing the following NDP and is set 0 in all cases except in 11.22.6.4.6.2 (Secure TB ranging mode) the secure variant of the TB Ranging measurement exchange.

-When used as part of the TB Ranging measurement exchange, the Offset, R2I N_STS and R2I Rep subfields are used to indicate the following R2I NDP’s HE-LTF configuration; see 27.3.18b (HE TB Ranging NDP).
+When used as part of the TB Ranging measurement exchange, R2I N_STS and R2I Rep subfields are used to indicate the following R2I NDP’s HE-LTF configuration; see 27.3.18b (HE TB Ranging NDP).

 When used as part of the Non-TB Ranging measurement exchange, the I2R N_STS and I2R Rep subfields are used to indicate the following I2R NDP’s HE-LTF configuration, 27.3.18b (HE TB Ranging NDP), while the R2I N_STS and R2I Rep subfields indicate the HE-LTF configuration of the R2I NDP sent in response by the RSTA, see subclause 11.22.6.4.4 (Non-TB Ranging measurement exchange).

-The Offset subfield can take values between 0 and 63 and indicates the number of HE-LTF to skip when processing the following NDP and is set 0 in all cases except in 11.22.6.4.6.2 (Secure TB ranging mode) the secure variant of the TB Ranging measurement exchange.

 9.6.7.48 Location Measurement Report frame format

 TGaz Editor: Change Figure 9-981b as follows: